 FSR Climate is a research group within the European University Institute (EUI)’s Robert Schuman Centre for Advanced Studies (RSCAS).
 Established in 2010, FSR Climate aims to provide a reliable source for information, analysis and evaluation of EU climate policies ex-post and a forum for discussion of research carried out in this area.
 Within the EUI we work in collaboration with the energy and regulatory policy research groups of the Florence School of Regulation.

-FSR Climate organises several Events (workshops, conferences, online events and others) involving researchers and the policy and business communities for the purposes of developing, presenting, and discussing research that evaluates EU climate policies.
+FSR Climate organises several events (workshops, conferences, online events and others) and training courses (both residential and on-line) involving researchers and the policy and business communities for the purposes of developing, presenting, and discussing research that evaluates EU climate policies.

 Simone Borghesi will participate as an invited speaker to the final plenary session of the 60th Annual Conference of the Italian Economists Society (University of […] read more

 Simone Borghesi has published with Andrea Flori (Polytechnic of Milan) an article entitled “With or without U(K): a pre-Brexit network analysis of the EU ETS” […] read more

 The call for papers for the 2019 edition of the FSR Climate Annual Conference on the Economic Assessment of European Climate Policies is now open. […] read more

 An article with the title The impact of the EU Emissions Trading System on low-carbon technological change: The empirical evidence, by Jordi Teixidó, Stefano F. Verde […] read more